espressomd/espresso/doc/sphinx/advanced_methods.rst

 If you plan to use this feature, please contact the Cell-in-fluid Research Group at the University of Zilina: ivan.cimrak@fri.uniza.sk or iveta.jancigova@fri.uniza.sk.

-When using this module, please cite :cite:`Cimrak2014` (BibTeX key Cimrak2014 in doc/sphinx/zrefs.bib) and :cite:`Cimrak2012` (Bibtex key Cimrak2012 in doc/sphinx/zrefs.bib)
+When using this module, please cite :cite:`Cimrak2014` (BibTeX key Cimrak2014 in :file:`doc/sphinx/zrefs.bib`) and :cite:`Cimrak2012` (Bibtex key Cimrak2012 in :file:`doc/sphinx/zrefs.bib`)

 This documentation introduces the features of module Object-in-fluid (OIF).
-Even though ESPResSo was not primarily intended to work with closed objects, it is a flexible package and appears very suitable when one wants to model closed objects with elastic properties, especially if they are immersed in a moving fluid.
+Even though |es| was not primarily intended to work with closed objects, it is a flexible package and appears very suitable when one wants to model closed objects with elastic properties, especially if they are immersed in a moving fluid.
 Here we describe the module